OpenNebula/hosted-cloud-adi/README.md

 <img width="1335" height="353" alt="logo_adi_opennebula" src="https://github.com/user-attachments/assets/4a1e25ac-6ef6-4ec2-8acd-abc49aa113c4" />

-# Deploying OpenNebula as a Hosted Cloud on TBA-cloud-provider
+# Deploying OpenNebula as a Hosted Cloud on TBA-aDi

 This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration as a Hosted Cloud on **adi** resources.
 It extends the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation) repository, which is added as a git submodule.